JasonWeathersby/cordovasample/README.md

     git fetch
     git checkout -t origin/master

-The Geolocation example uses Three.js and Globe.js and function better on later versions of Firefox OS 1.2>
+The Geolocation example uses Three.js and Globe.js and functions better on later versions of Firefox OS 1.2>

 See Hacks Blog Post for more details